Enrique246/readme-generator/README.md

 - What was your motivation?
   - Learning how to use Node.js.
 - Why did you build this project?
-  - To know Node.js by getting my hands dirty and doing proof and error.
+  - To know Node.js by getting my hands dirty and doing proof and error to learn more every day.
 - What problem does it solve?
 ```md
 GIVEN a weather dashboard with form inputs